Chart Color Schemes

 Doncaster lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Doncaster's population was around 28,283 as of February 2026.
-This reflected an increase of 3,469 people (14.0%) since the 2021 Census, which reported a population of 24,814 people.
-The change was inferred from the estimated resident population of 27,904 from the ABS as of June 2024 and an additional 440 validated new addresses since the Census date.
-This level of population equated to a density ratio of 3,225 persons per square kilometer, placing Doncaster in the upper quartile relative to national locations assessed by AreaSearch.
-Doncaster's 14.0% growth since the 2021 census exceeded the SA3 area (9.6%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Doncaster's population is around 28,283 as of Feb 2026.
+This reflects an increase of 3,469 people (14.0%) since the 2021 Census, which reported a population of 24,814 people.
+The change is inferred from the estimated resident population of 27,904 from the ABS as of June 2024 and an additional 440 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,225 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Doncaster's 14.0% growth since the 2021 census exceeded the SA3 area (9.6%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 92.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population